4/30/2025

 CFO

-Yeah.
 I mean, I think there's a few things here which are going to grow during the year.
 Firstly, Brazil, like we just talked about.
 I mean, that clearly is at the start of a journey.
-We do – and definitely anticipate growth there.
-The Hard Rock deal I also mentioned earlier that, again, is at the very start of a journey that just started with the first one or two sports.
-And, you know, if that product proves itself, we definitely see the revenues growing with that operator as they take on more sports.
-We obviously mentioned earlier that the OLG and, you know, there at the moment we're not recognizing any revenues.
-Any revenues we start recognizing in the second half will add to where we are today.
+We definitely anticipate growth there.
+The Hard Rock deal I also mentioned earlier, that again is at the very start of the journey.
+They've just started with the first one or two sports.
+If that product proves itself, we definitely see the revenues growing with that operator as they take on more sports.
+We've obviously mentioned OLG, and there at the moment we're not recognising any revenues.
+Any revenues we start recognising in the second half will add to where we are today.
 That's going to be an increase.
 Then, of course, I must mention seasonality.
-I mean, we always mention it, but Q4 should be a very strong quarter in terms of, you know, at that point all the leagues are – key leagues are underway.
-Okay.
+I mean, we always mention it, but Q4 should be a very strong quarter in terms of, you know, at that point, all the leagues, key leagues are underway.
 And then the last point to make, cost savings.
-You know, we have an ongoing cost saving program.
+You know, we have an ongoing cost saving programme.
 We're just starting to see the benefits of it.
-But, you know, as those savings continue to be realized, that number should keep growing through the year.
-So, you know, start adding all those things together.
-That's how you get from 3.5 towards somewhere on the full year of 20 to 25.
-Yeah.
+But, you know, as those savings continue to be realised, that number should keep growing through the year.
+So you start adding all those things together, that's how you get from 3.5 towards somewhere on the full year of 20 to 25.

 speaker